 - K. Included on the logs are Title Services' file number, the last name of each homeowner for which Title Services was filing an application, the parcel number of each property for which an application was being filed, and columns indicating whether the homeowner was applying for a homestead credit, a mortgage deduction, or both.
 See Id.
 The logs also contain lines calling for the following information: "County," "Month Ending," "Total Mtg" and "Total HS."
 Id.
 The first two logs in question contain the following information for "month ending": "9/10" (Pet'r Ex.
 B) and "September" (Pet'r Ex.
 C).
 The "month ending" information for the third log is cut-off on the photocopy submitted by the Petitioners.
 Pet'r Ex.
 D. That log contains the handwritten notation "10/99" at the top, although it is unclear regarding whether that notation was made at the time the log was completed or during Title Services' subsequent investigation. - L. Ms. Pearcy testified that she delivered the three batches in question to the Auditor's office in September and October of 1999.
 Pearcy testimony. - M. It was Pearcy's custom and practice to write a notation of "Ex." on the memorandum line for checks she wrote to pay the filing fee for mortgage deduction applications.

 Id.
-The Petitioners also submitted as evidence copies three cancelled checks.
+The Petitioner also submitted as evidence copies three cancelled checks.
 Pet'r Exs.
 J-L. The first check is dated September 27, 1999, and is for \$87.00.
 Pet'r Ex.
 J. The second check is also dated September 27, 1999, and is for \$67.00.
 Pet'r Ex.
 K. The third check is dated October 15, 1999, and is for \$77.00.
 Pet'r Ex.
 L. Given the dates on those checks, Ms Pearcy believes that she wrote them for the batches in question.
 Pearcy testimony. - N. When Jerry Leugers, Title Services' president, reviewed checks from the relevant time period, he determined that the checks presented as Petitioners' Exhibits J-L must have represented filing fees for the three batches in question.
 Schmitz testimony; Pearcy testimony. - O. The Auditor cashed and deposited all three of the checks in question.
 See Pet'r Exs.
-J-N. When Title Services requested documents to show how the Auditor applied the funds from those checks, the Auditor provided Title Services with deposit slips for multiple checks that did not contain a dollar-for-dollar breakdown of the funds received by the Auditor.
-Pearcy testimony; Leugers testimony.
+J-N. When Title Services requested documents to show how the Auditor applied the funds from those checks, the Auditor provided Title Services with deposit slips for

-&lt;sup>3 At various points during the hearing, the parties referred to the homestead credit and mortgage deduction as exemptions.
+3 At various points during the hearing, the parties referred to the homestead credit and mortgage deduction as exemptions.